Recent Storm Damage Posts

 If you make a video of your home before the hurricane, it will help prove the current state of your home pre-storm.
 Insurance companies will have an easier time processing your claims.
 You should make electronic versions of important documents related to your home and your personal information in case destroyed in a storm.
 These documents could include your birth certificate, driver's license, house deed, social security card, and unpaid bills.

 Tip #4: Protect Your Property

 Install hurricane shutters or plywood of at least 3/4 inches in thickness.
 You may need to install hurricane clips to secure the roof of your home to the walls.
-This is important in areas that may receive a direct hit, and install foot and head bolts on all doors.
+Shutters are essential in areas that may receive a direct hit and install foot and head bolts on all doors.

 Tip #5: Make an Evacuation Plan